 Reaction & Thoughts:

-“Your are next,” the hysterical country doctor screams.
-That always gives me the willies.
-Directed by Don Siegel (Dirty Harry) from a screenplay by Daniel Mainwaring based on Jack Finney’s novel, Invasion of the Body Snatchers is one of the key films of the ’50s.
+Invasion of the Body Snatchers is one of the key films of the ’50s.
 This landmark film took horror out of old castles in Transylvania and dropped it in the middle of a picture-perfect all-American town, where it belongs.
-This is where modern horror begins — from this point forward no place was safe, not even a Mayberry-like community.
+This is where modern horror begins; from this point forward no place was safe, not even a sleepy rural town.